 Overview

+The SHAKEN architecture described in [ATIS-1000074], describes a Call Session Control Function (CSCF) interacting with a Secure Telephone Identity Authentication Service (STI-AS) (in the originating network) and a Secure Telephone Identity Verification Service (STI-VS) (in the terminating network) for attestion, signing and verifying the caller ID of a call.

-This ATIS standard describes a framework leveraging the SHAKEN model specified in [ATIS-1000074] to cryptographically sign and verify the SIP RPH field of NS/EP NGN-PS calls using the PASSPorT rph extension defined in [IETF RFC 8443].
+The present document is an ATIS standard that describes a framework leveraging the SHAKEN model specified in [ATIS-1000074] to cryptographically sign and verify the SIP RPH field of NS/EP Priority Service calls with the “ETS” and/or “WPS” namespace parameters using the rph PASSPorT extension defined in [IETF RFC 8443].

-The framework specified in this standard can be used to support a trust mechanism for the SIP RPH of NS/EP NGN-PS calls crossing IPNNI boundaries.
+The framework specified in this standard can be used to support a trust mechanism for the SIP RPH field of NS/EP Priority Service calls crossing IPNNI boundaries.
 The basic concept of the framework involves the following;

-NS/EP NGN-PS Origination/Authentication: The originating NS/EP NGN-PS Service Provider cryptographically signs the SIP RPH of authorized NS/EP NGN-PS calls before they are sent across an Internet Protocol Network-to-Network Interconnection (IPNNI) boundary.
-The SIP RPH signing is only performed by an authenticating NS/EP Service Provider (i.e., NS/EP NGN-PS performing authentication of the Service User).
+Origination - Secure Telephone Identity Authentication Service (STI-AS) for RPH: The originating NS/EP Service Provider cryptographically signs the RPH in the initial SIP INVITE request message of an authorized NS/EP Priority Service call (e.g., WPS, GETS or NGN-PS call) using the rph PASSPorT extension defined in [IETF RFC 8443] and includes a SIP Identity header before it is sent across an IPNNI boundary.
+The originating NS/EP Service Provider may also cryptographically signs the RPH in a SIP re-INVITE when the “ETS” and/or “WPS” namespace parameters are included in an exising SIP dialogue for the first time for an authorized NS/EP Priority Service call.
+The SIP RPH signing is only performed for authorized NS/EP Priority Service calls by an authenticating NS/EP Service Provider (i.e., NS/EP Service Provider performing GETS or WPS authorization of the NS/EP Service User).

-NS/EP NGN-PS Termination/Verification: The receiving terminating NS/EP NGN-PS Service Provider verifies the received signed PASSPorT token for the SIP RPH.
+Termination - Secure Telephone Identity Verification Service (STI-VS) for RPH: The receiving terminating NS/EP Service Provider verifies the received rph PASSPorT for the SIP RPH field in the SIP INVITE message.
+The result of the verification of the rph PASSPorT is used by the terminating NS/EP Service Provider to decide whether the RPH field should be kept or stripped based on carrier policy.

-NS/EP NGN-PS Transit: Transit NS/EP Service Providers may verify a signed SIP RPH (to determine treatment within its network), but MUST transparently pass the received Identity header associated with the SIP RPH.
+NOTE: A Transit NS/EP Service Provider may verify a received SIP identity header with a rph PASSPorT for the SIP RPH field(i.e., to determine priority treatment within its network), but MUST transparently pass the received Identity header associated with the SIP RPH field.

 SIP RPH Signing Protocols Overview

-This ATIS standard uses the PASSPorT “rph” extension specified in [IETF RFC 8443] and associated STIR protocols for cryptographic signing of the SIP RPH field in support of NS/EP NGN-PS.
+This ATIS standard uses the rph PASSPorT extension specified in [IETF RFC 8443] and associated STIR protocols for cryptographic signing and verifying the SIP RPH field of NS/EP Priority Service calls (i.e., calls with the “ETS” and/or “WPS” namespace parameters).

 The following provides an overview of the associated IETF STIR protocols.

-Persona Assertion Token (PASSporT)
+Personal Assertion Token (PASSporT)